 Stay informed by following us on Facebook and Twitter.

-Returning this year $1 of every registration will go directly to our beneficiary, The Trail Foundation!
+Returning this year $1 of every registration will go directly to our beneficiary.
 In addition, the Austin American-Statesman will match up to $10,000 of additional donations participants elect to make.
 All online processing fees are included in list purchase price.

 Your Registration Includes

-- Create or join a Corporate, Nonprofit Org., Social or School team.
+• Create or join a Corporate, Nonprofit Org., Social, School or Military + First Responder team.

-- Live performances by local musicians on the Festival’s main stage.
+• Live performances from local artist on the Festival’s main stage.

 Official Rules & Restrictions